freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-start-when-you-are-stuck/index.md

 <div class="meta"><span class="filename">flowchart-theory.png</span><span class="informations">1266x822 96.5 KB</span><span class="expand"></span></div>](//discourse-user-assets.s3.amazonaws.com/original/2X/b/b8b6b68e8b27f8d958b198613ada0a31a22df5ab.png "flowchart-theory.png") </div>

-More information about this you can find here [https://en.wikipedia.org/wiki/Flowchart](https://en.wikipedia.org/wiki/Flowchart).
+More information about this you can find here <a href='https://en.wikipedia.org/wiki/Flowchart' target='_blank' rel='nofollow'>https://en.wikipedia.org/wiki/Flowchart</a>.

 **Pseudocode** is an informal language that helps developers write algorithms.
 It is a text-based design tool and it uses a human readable language.
 It's a structured english text that describes an algorithm.